Lxvi101/extract-x/README.md

 ## How it works

-X virtualises its feed — as you scroll down, old reply nodes are removed from the DOM and new ones are injected.
+X virtualises its feed: as you scroll down, old reply nodes are removed from the DOM and new ones are injected.
 A **`MutationObserver`** watches `document.body` and captures every `<article data-testid="tweet">` the moment it appears.
 Each capture is deduplicated by tweet ID before being written to an in-memory store, so the same reply is never counted twice no matter how many times you scroll past it.

 ```
 User scrolls ──▶ X injects article nodes ──▶ MutationObserver fires